liu-kanghui/P.O.D/README.md

    it has autocomplete and code linting.

-##How to run
+##How to run the project
-on main pi, cd NewPod, run python3 App.py
+on main pi, cd NewPod, run python3 app.gui.py

 # P.O.D
 self automate plant monitoring system